Performance Metrics¶

 event_counter.add("stalls-by-mem-loads");

-This example uses Intel SkylakeX events to identify memory bottlenecks—adapted from Likwid's cycle stalls metrics.
+This example uses Intel SkylakeX events to identify memory bottlenecks, adapted from Likwid's cycle stalls metrics.

 Supported Operations¶

-Your formulas can use:
+Formulas can use:

 - Basic arithmetic: +, -, *, /

-- Scientific notation: 1E9, 2.5e-6
+- Constants, including scientific notation: 1E9, 2.5e-6

 - Parentheses for grouping: (a + b) / c